Options

 (e.g., —no-flag).
 This can now be achieved by inspecting the name

-property of the argument information.
+property of the sequence information.

 Non-niladic options